DennisEzell/C6-Programming-with-Visual-Studio-2015/readme.md

 ### Writing Applications Using the .NET Framework
 <ol>
-	<li>In order for C# code to execute, it must be converted into a langauge that the target operating system understands, known as <b>native code</b></li>
+	<li>In order for C# code to execute, it must be converted into a language that the target operating system understands, known as <b>native code</b></li>
 		<ul>
 			<li>This conversion is called <b>compiling</b> code, an act that is performed by a compiler.</li>
 			<li>Under the .NET Framework, this is a two stage process</li>